ginsys/ansible-role-seafile/README.md

 X.Y points to the major.minor upstream version of seafile, this role supports, or was at least tested with.

-Y points to bugfix updates to this role itself, and does not depend on any bugfix release from upstream or any upstream version change.
+Z points to bugfix updates to this role itself, and does not depend on any bugfix release from upstream or any upstream version change.